geeztypes/Amharic_TreeBank/README.md

 # Summary

-The GeezTypes UD treebank is .
+The GeezTypes Amharic UD treebank is .

 # Introduction